First read The Akka Contributor Guidelines .

-The Akka code style follows this document .
+The Akka code style follows the Scala Style Guide .

 Akka is using Scalariform to format the source code as part of the build.
 So just hack away and then run sbt compile and it will reformat the code according to Akka standards.

-- Make sure you have signed the Akka CLA, if not, ask for it on the Mailing List.
+- Make sure you have signed the Akka CLA, if not, sign it online.

 - Pick a ticket, if there is no ticket for your work then create one first.

 - Start working in a feature branch.
 Name it something like wip-<ticket number>-<descriptive name>-<your username>.

 - When you are done, create a GitHub Pull-Request towards the targeted branch and email the Akka Mailing List that you want it reviewed

 - When there's consensus on the review, someone from the Akka Core Team will merge it.

 Please follow these guidelines when creating public commits and writing commit messages.